HMS Itchen (1903)

 HMS Itchen was a Laird-type River-class destroyer ordered by the Royal Navy under the 1901–1902 Naval Estimates.
 Named after the River Itchen in southern England near Southampton, she was the first ship to carry this name in the Royal Navy.

 Construction

 She was laid down on 18 August 1902 at the Cammell Laird shipyard at Birkenhead and launched on 13 March 1903.
 She was completed in January 1904.
-Her original armament was to be the same as the Turleback torpedo boat destroyers that preceded her.
+Her original armament was to be the same as the turtleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the fo'c's'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the forecastle break and the third gun would be mounted on the quarterdeck.